Healthdirect Free Australian health advice you can count on.

 Key facts

-• Chikungunya infection is caused by a virus that spreads by mosquito bites from infected mosquitos.
+• Chikungunya is a virus spread by bites from infected mosquitos.

-• Chikungunya virus occurs most commonly in Africa, Asia and the West Pacific.
+• It is most common in Africa, Asia and the West Pacific.

-Chikungunya infection is caused by a virus.
-You can catch it if you are bitten by an infected mosquito (a “mozzie”).
-The female Aedes mosquito spreads chikungunya, as well as the viruses that cause dengue fever, yellow fever and Zika virus.
-The mosquito becomes infected when it bites someone who is ill with chikungunya.
+The mosquito becomes infected when it bites someone with chikungunya.
 It can then pass it on to other people a few days later.

 What are the symptoms of chikungunya?

-Symptoms usually appear 3 to 7 days after you are bitten by an infected mosquito.
-Sometimes symptoms can take as long as 12 days to develop.
+Symptoms usually show up 3 to 7 days after a bite from an infected mosquito.
+Sometimes it can take as long as 12 days for symptoms to develop.

-Sometimes your symptoms may be so mild that you don’t notice them.
-You’re likely to start feeling better within 1 to 2 weeks, but your joint pain and inflammation may last for months or even years.
+You're likely to start feeling better within 1 to 2 weeks.
+Joint pain and inflammation may last for months or even years.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.